BSOFH/BSOFH/README.md

 @BSOFH Been hacking for 40+ years.
+Jack-of-all-trades.
 Just self-hosting these days.

 <!---